getify/You-Dont-Know-JS/types & grammar/ch4.md

 SomeType x = SomeType( y )
 ```

-Wouldn't you generally agree that we simplified the type conversion here to remove the *obviousness* of the somewhat unnecessary "noise" of the intermediate conversion step?
+Wouldn't you generally agree that we simplified the type conversion here to reduce the visibility of the somewhat unnecessary "noise" of the intermediate conversion step?
 I mean, is it *really* all that important, right here at this point in the code, to see and deal with the fact that `y` goes to `AnotherType` first before then going to `SomeType`?

 Some would argue, at least in some circumstances, yes.
 But I think an equal argument can be made of many other circumstances that here, the simplification **actually aids in the understanding of code** by abstracting or hiding way such details, either in the language itself or in our own abstractions.

-Undoubtedly, behind the scenes, somewhere, the two-step conversion is happening.
-But if that detail is hidden from view here, we can just reason about getting `y` to type `SomeType` as an abstract operation, and leave the details out of it at present.
+Undoubtedly, behind the scenes, somewhere, the intermediate conversion step is happening.
+But if that detail is hidden from view here, we can just reason about getting `y` to type `SomeType` as an generic operation, and omit the details.

 While not a perfect analogy, what I'm going to argue throughout the rest of this chapter is that JS *implicit coercion* can be thought of as providing similar aid to your code.